karrot-dev/35c3-foodsaving-talk/index.md

 - getting to know each other, spending time together and finding out to have something in common
 - foodsaving offers all this through a common goal and a plan!
 - Start with info events and communal cooking to spread the word, continue with building FSPs and cooperations
-- A core group of maybe 5 foodsavers is more than enough for starters.
+- for starters core group of maybe 5 foodsavers is more than enough
 - if everyone is a bit open and friendly you will most definitely get along
-- the more time you spend, the stronger your bond will grow.
+- the more time you spend, the stronger your bond will grow
-- So many things you can - and should! - do
+- So many things you can - and should! - do:
 - Hangouts, brunches, communal cooking, movie screenings
 - activities that are fun _and_ pr at the same time